-China and Hong Kong are two of the leading wine consumers in Asia.
-Imports continue to grow year by year, fueled by the consumers surging demand for high quality vintages.
+China and Hong Kong are two of the leading wine markets in Asia.
+Imports continue to grow year by year, fueled by the consumers surging demand for high-quality vintages.
 These drinkers are backed by their rising disposable incomes, allowing them to purchase pricier, premium wines from all over the world.
 No wonder, China and Hong Kong’s robust economies and favorable market conditions draw in many foreign companies.

 Valued at US$15.24 billion, China’s wine market is one of the biggest in the world.
 The 48 million wine lovers in the region consume billions of liters of wine annually.
 Overall consumption is expected to reach US$23 billion or around 192 million in the next five years, while per capita consumption is currently at 1.34 liters.